edvintranhoac/rxy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rxy is to ...
+The goal of rxy is to facilitate the exploration of correlations within a dataset.

 ## Installation